X16Community/faq/faq.md

 is still under revision and will be modified for the second run of developer boards, with a cartridge port on the case's right side.

+As the Developer Edition is mATX, most mATX cases should work.
+There are also community members working on their own cases, some of which may be available from them directly or available under a free license (e.g. Creative Commons) for folks that have the means can make their own.

 ## Why not a wedge case?

-Cost.
+Cost and configurability.
 Anyone is free to design and manufacture a compatible keyboard case, however.

 ## What about expansion cards for each generation?

-* Gen 1 "Developer": 4 expansion card slots, which includes a game cartridge.
+* Gen 1 "Developer": 3 expansion card slots and one right angled cartridge slot
-* Gen 2 "Console": One expansion/game slot.
+* Gen 2 "Console": One expansion/cartridge slot.
 * Gen 3 "Elite": TBD

 Note: all 3 systems are planned to be produced concurrently.
 Gen 2 and 3 will not _replace_ Gen 1.
-Instead, Gen 1 is expected to be used for game development and testing, with Gen 2 being the primary consumer edition for home users.
-The Gen 3 system is intended to be cost-reduced, with the minimum number of parts, primarly meant to be used as a companion device for teaching 6502 machine language and retro games development.
+Instead, Gen 1 ("Dev") is expected to be used for game development, testing, and power users.
+Gen 2 ("Console") will be the primary consumer edition for home users.
+Gen 3 ("Elite/Edu") system is intended to be cost-reduced, with the minimum number of parts, primarily meant to be used as a companion device for teaching 6502 machine language and retro games development.

 ## How about a mouse?